Economy of Jordan: Industry and manufacturing

-The industrial sector, which includes mining, manufacturing, construction, and power, accounted for approximately 26 percent of gross domestic product in 2004 (including manufacturing, 16.2 percent; construction, 4.6 percent; and mining, 3.1 percent).
-More than 21 percent of the country's labor force was reported to be employed in this sector in 2002.
+The industrial sector, which includes mining, manufacturing, construction, and power, accounted for approximately 26% of gross domestic product in 2004 (including manufacturing 16.2%; construction 4.6%; and mining 3.1%).
+More than 21% of the country's labor force was reported to be employed in this sector in 2002.
 The main industrial products are potash, phosphates, pharmaceuticals, cement, clothes, and fertilizers.
 The most promising segment of this sector is construction.
 In the past several years, demand has increased rapidly for housing and offices of foreign enterprises based in Jordan to better access the Iraqi market.
-The manufacturing sector has grown as well (to nearly 20 percent of GDP by 2005), in large part as a result of the United States–Jordan Free Trade Agreement (ratified in 2001 by the U.S. Senate); the agreement has led to the establishment of approximately 13 Qualifying Industrial Zones (QIZs) throughout the country.
-The QIZs, which provide duty-free access to the U.S. market, produce mostly light industrial products, especially ready-made garments.
-By 2004 the QIZs accounted for nearly US$1.1 billion in exports according to the Jordanian government.
+The manufacturing sector has grown as well (to nearly 20% of GDP by 2005), in large part as a result of the United States–Jordan Free Trade Agreement (ratified in 2001 by the U.S. Senate); the agreement has led to the establishment of approximately 13 qualifying industrial zones throughout the country.
+The zones, which provide duty-free access to the U.S. market, produce mostly light industrial products, especially ready-made garments.
+By 2004 the zones accounted for nearly US$1.1 billion in exports, according to the Jordanian government.

-Jordan's free trade agreement (FTA) with the US – the first in the Arab world – has already made the US one of Jordan's most significant markets.
+Jordan's free trade agreement with the US – the first in the Arab world – has already made the US one of Jordan's most significant markets.
 By 2010, it would have barrier-free export access in almost all sectors.
-A number of trade agreements with countries in the Middle Eastern and North African regions and beyond should also reap increasing benefits, not in the least the Agadir Agreement, which is seen as a precursor to an FTA with the EU.
-Jordan also recently signed an FTA with Canada.
+A number of trade agreements with countries in the Middle Eastern and North African regions and beyond should also reap increasing benefits, not in the least the Agadir Agreement, which is seen as a precursor to a free trade agreement with the EU.
+Jordan also recently signed a free trade agreement with Canada.
 Furthermore, Jordan's plethora of industrial zones offering tax incentives, low utility costs and improved infrastructure links are helping incubate new developments.
 The relatively high skills level is also a key factor in promoting investment and stimulating the economy, particularly in value-added sectors.
 Despite the fact that Jordan has few natural resources it does benefit from abundant reserves of potash and phosphates, which are widely used in the production of fertilisers.
 Exports by these industries are expected to have a combined worth of $1bn in 2008.
 Other important industries include pharmaceuticals, which exported around $435m in 2006 and $260m in the first half of 2008 alone, as well as textiles, which were worth $1.19bn in 2007.
 Although the value of Jordan's industrial sector is high, the kingdom faces a number of challenges.
 Because the country is dependent on importing raw materials, it is vulnerable to price volatility.
 Shortages in water and power also make consistent development difficult.
 Despite these challenges, Jordan's economic openness and long-standing fertiliser and pharmaceutical industries should continue to provide a solid source of foreign currency.